The Best DnD Gifts Ideas (From a Professional DM)!

 Keep in mind that these supplements are recommended purchases for experienced groups only.
 Also, if you aren’t sure which books the person you are buying for has, it would be best to stay away from these.

-Dice rolling trays are a great gift idea for any DnD player.
-If they have never played with one before, their dice rolling is about to get a lot easier.
+Dice rolling trays are a great gift idea for any Dungeons & Dragons player.
+If they have never played with one before, their dice rolling is about to get much easier.
 If they already have one, there are plenty of ways to upgrade.

 DIY / Hollowed Out Book